bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 CAPS represents a fundamental shift from reward engineering to direct policy conditioning.
 Rather than trying to encode desired behaviors through complex reward functions, we condition the policy optimization process directly.

 *Advantages of Direct Conditioning*:
-1. *Transparency*: The relationship between regularization terms and resulting behavior is direct and interpretable
+1. *Transparency*: The relationship between regularization terms and resulting behavior (and thus the UBF) is direct and interpretable
-2. *Robustness*: Architectural constraints are less sensitive to domain shifts than reward-based approaches
+2. *Robustness*: Architectural constraints promoting UBFs are less sensitive to domain shifts than reward-based approaches
-3. *Efficiency*: Simpler reward structures can be used when universal objectives are handled architecturally
+3. *Efficiency*: Simpler reward structures or FPL formulas can be used when UBFs for universal objectives are handled architecturally
 4. *Guarantees*: Direct constraints provide stronger guarantees about resulting behavior than indirect reward signals

 *When to Use Direct Conditioning*: Universal behavioral objectives that apply across tasks and domains are ideal candidates for architectural integration.
 Task-specific objectives are better handled through FPL formulations.